Unboxed-Software/ncn-program-template-bls/README.md

 sleep 2
 ```

-- init the epoch_snapshot account:
+- init the snapshot account:
-  Notice that for now you will need to init the epoch_state and the weight table before initing the epoch_snapshot, but this should change later
+  Notice that for now you will need to init the epoch_state and the weight table before initing the snapshot, but this should change later

 ```bash